Miles and Points in Two-Player Mode

 Total earned: 70,000 miles

-Step One and a Half: Talk to Your P2 About Signing Up
+Step One and a Half: Talk to Your P2 About Applying

 Those of us who are really into this miles and points thing are, like, really into it.